Published by FR Studios

 How I Automated My Resumes with Rust and Typst.

 Manually adjusting Word or LaTeX files 20 times a day is soul-crushing.
-General "master" resumes lead to quick rejections in a competitive market.
+General “master” resumes lead to quick rejections in a competitive market, but spending 40 minutes tailoring a resume just to be ghosted is equally exhausting.

 1. The Data Layer (YAML)

-My entire professional history—every job title I've held, every varied professional summary, every project, and every isolated bullet point—is stored cleanly in multiple YAML files (experience.yaml, education.yaml, profile.yaml, etc.).
+My entire professional history, including every job title, professional summary, project, and bullet point, is stored cleanly in multiple YAML files (experience.yaml, education.yaml, profile.yaml, etc.).

-Using Rust and the serde crate, the application parses this vast repository of data into strongly-typed internal Rust structs on application startup.
-This is the single source of truth.
+Using Rust and the serde crate, the application parses this data into strongly-typed internal Rust structs on startup.
+This acts as the single source of truth.

 2. The Interactive Selection Engine (Ratatui)

 Because not every application needs to showcase the same skills, I built an interactive Terminal User Interface (TUI) using Ratatui.
-The application guides me through a sequence of screens where I simply hit Space to toggle exactly what data I want to include for the current job application.
+The application guides me through a sequence of screens where I simply hit Space to toggle exactly what data I want to include.

-• Swap between different Job Titles and Professional Summaries to match the job description.
+• Swap between different Job Titles and Professional Summaries.

 • Toggle entire roles or drill deep into an experience block to toggle individual bullet points on or off.

-• Omit contact information (like my phone number or email) by pressing e or p.
+• Omit contact information (like phone number or email) by pressing e or p.

 3. The Pure Typst Compilation Boundary